LunarN0v4/tritiumbotv2/README.md

 # TritiumBot v2

-A simple, yet robust bot for the Signal messaging service.
+A simple, fast, and robust bot for the Signal messaging service.

 [!!!
 REQUIRES A VALID SIGNAL-CLI SETUP BEFOREHAND !!!](https://github.com/AsamK/signal-cli)